-RASF has over 70 sub-specialized physicians, including the world-famous interventional radiologists at Miami Vascular Specialists, serving the Miami Cardiac & Vascular Institute.
-RASF provides radiological services for Baptist Health South Florida, the largest health care organization in Miami-Dade, including 7 hospitals and 13 outpatient centers.
+RASF has over 90 sub-specialized physicians, including the interventional radiologists at Miami Vascular Specialists, serving the Miami Cardiac & Vascular Institute.
+RASF provides radiological services for Baptist Health South Florida, a leading health care organization in Miami-Dade, including 8 hospitals, 17 outpatient centers, 26 urgent care centers, and 2 free standing emergency departments.
 We are on clinical faculty as the department of radiology for the FIU Wertheim School of Medicine.
 Nationally and internationally recognized, many of our physicians give lectures throughout the world, and serve or hold leadership positions in national societies such as the American College of Radiology, American Board of Radiology, American Heart Association, Society of Cardiovascular CT, Society of Interventional Radiology, Society of Nuclear Medicine, Society of Neuro-Interventional Surgery and others.

 History of RASF